Work

 Make the call, own the outcome

-When giving feedback, I try to be transparent about whether something’s a suggestion or a directive.
-If it’s unclear, I regroup with the team, weigh trade-offs, and use data where it helps but I also trust gut instinct.
-Not everything needs to be justified by numbers.
+When giving input, I’ll be clear whether it is a suggestion or a directive.
+If it is unclear, we pause, regroup, and weigh the trade-offs.
+I use data when it is helpful, but I also trust my gut.
+Not everything worth doing can be justified by numbers.

-In high-stakes moments, I play a few roles:
+In high-stakes moments, I see myself playing three roles:

-- Helping shape strategy and ensuring design drives impact
+• Helping shape the bigger strategy and making sure design drives impact

-I’ve learned to change my mind when new information emerges.
+I’ve changed my mind plenty of times when new information surfaced.
 Our first idea is rarely the best one and paths can change even if we’ve walked them before.

 04—Working Style